CKmwaa/Street-Food/Readme.md

 * Click to your browser

-* Enter the URL to the website and click
+* Enter the to the website and click

 * Make your orders conviniently